nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 #### Implementation

-The switch theme command allows users to change the display to "light" mode or "dark" mode according to their preference.
+The `switch` theme command allows users to change the display to "light" mode or "dark" mode according to their preference.
 The preferred theme will be stored and displayed every time the user opens the app.<br>
 The command format is as follows:<br>
 `switch THEME​`

-* `THEME` can be either 'light' or 'dark'
+* `THEME` can be either `LIGHT` or `DARK`

 #### Key Components and Operations